16.54. pc_align¶

 alignment at the expense of using more memory and processing time.

-The default alignment transform is rigid, that is, a combination of
+The default alignment transform is rigid, that is, a combination of rotation and

 --alignment-method